New Alzheimer’s treatment, lecanemab, makes the headlines: what’s next?

 Is lecanemab available in the USA?

-The US Food and Drug Administration (FDA) granted a licence to Eisai to allow it to market lecanemab to people with a confirmed diagnosis of mild cognitive impairment (MCI) or early-stage Alzheimer’s disease in the US on January 6th, 2023.
-This means that US doctors can prescribe lecanemab to people with appropriate medical insurance, or who can afford to pay for it directly.
-However, both private and state medical insurers will need to decide whether they will cover the drug.
-Ultimately, this will determine who is able to access it in the US.
+The US Food and Drug Administration (FDA) granted a licence to Eisai to allow it to market lecanemab to people with a confirmed diagnosis of mild cognitive impairment (MCI) or early-stage Alzheimer’s disease in the US on July 7th, 2023.
+The FDA’s recommendation was based on their independent review of data from Eisai’s CLARITY AD Phase 3 clinical trial, which was published in November 2022.
+Lecanemab had previously been made available under the FDA’s more limited ‘accelerated’ approval programme in January 2023.
+This had only enabled US residents with appropriate medical insurance, or those who could afford to pay for it directly, to access the drug.
+July’s ruling is expected to greatly expand access to lecanemab, as it enables the Centers for Medicare and Medicaid Services (CMS) to provide wider insurance coverage under the US government’s Medicare plan, which covers older people with limited income and resources.

 Does ARUK support people travelling to the US to access lecanemab?